titonmoy/titonmoy.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>Hello!
 I'm Thamidul Islam Tonmoy.
-I'm a Research Assistant in DSP Research Lab, BUET.
+I'm currently a 1st year Ph.D. student at the Unversity of California, Riverside.
+Before starting my graduate study, I worked as a Research Assistant in DSP Research Lab, BUET.
 My research interests lie in the areas of image and signal processing.
 I am particularly  interested in applying the knowledge of computer vision and deep learning in biomedical image and signal processing to develop medical image analysis techniques for more robust computer aided diagnosis system.</p>

 <h2>Education</h2>